ksarthak4ever/Django-Recipe_App_REST_API/README.md

 * As i have setup the project using Docker so there is not much difficulty on how to set up the project, make sure you have Docker installed on your system.

-* Just go the project directory and enter command :~ `sudo docker-compose build`  This will build the docker image used to run the project.
+* Just go the project directory and enter command :~`sudo docker build .` and `sudo docker-compose build`  This will build the docker image used to run the project.

 * To check if all the tests are working just enter the command :~ `sudo docker-compose run --rm project sh -c "python manage.py test"